All Episodes

 I hope they didn't settle for much.

-They didn't do anything.
+I didn't do anything.

-Here's uh more discussion of the settlement.
+Here's more discussion of the settlement.

 But the fact of the matter is, I'm not aware of a settlement that came out of that accusation.

-I would draw your attention to the three people mentioned near the end of the article that were at the Restaurant Association as past chairman, chairman, and incoming chairman of the board, who would have known about this if it had turned out in fact to be a charge with some validity.
+I would draw your attention to the three people mentioned near the end of the article that were at the Restaurant Association as past chairman, chairman, and incoming chairman of the board who would have known about this if it had turned out, in fact, to be a charge with some validity.

 But it was not.